XxDaShTixX/Software-Engineering-Essentials/Topics/Interview-Q&A.md

 ### **Q: What is the difference between a class and an object?**
 A class is a blueprint or template from which objects are created.
 An object is an instance of a class.

+### **Q: What is a compiler?**
+A compiler is a special program that processes statements written in a particular programming language and turns them into machine language or "code" that a computer's processor uses.

+### **Q: What is a software library?**
+A library in software is a collection of resources used to develop software, these may include pre-written code and subroutines, classes, values or type specifications.

+### **Q: What is namespace in C#?**
+A **namespace** is a keyword used to declare a scope that contains a set of related classes and types.
+It helps organize code into logical groups and provides unique class names.
+This allows the same class name to be used in different namespaces without conflict.

+### **Q: What is a Data Type in programming?**
+A data type in programming is an attribute of data which tells the compiler or interpreter how the programmer intends to use the data.